kmkurn/text2array/docs/tutorial.rst

 There are several things to note:

 #.
 Vocabularies are only created for fields which contain `str` values.
 #.
-Words that occur only once are not included in the vocabulary.
-#.
 Non-sequence fields do not have a padding token in the vocabulary.
 #.
 Out-of-vocabulary words are assigned a single ID for unknown words.